BA(Hons) Culture, Media and Creative Industries

 Learning and Teaching

-Focusing on Bristol as a centre of arts and culture you'll test concepts, theories and ideas often using the city and its creative industries as a living brief.
+Focusing on Bristol's creative industries, you'll test concepts, theories and ideas often using the city's media, culture and arts sector as a living brief.

 Teaching is research-informed, and you'll learn through a mix of lectures, small group seminars, specialist and technical workshops, field trips, projects, placements, student-led research and live briefs.

-Collaborate with research-active academic teaching staff, many of whom work closely with Bristol's media and creative organisations.
-Some are also involved in research through UWE Bristol's Digital Cultures Research Centre.
+Collaborate with research-active academic teaching staff, many of whom work closely with Bristol's media, culture and creative organisations.
+Some are also involved in research through the Humanities Research Group and Digital Cultures Research Centre.

 Take part in research events, guest lectures and conferences and student-led and public-facing projects.